Routines are important to our efficiency throughout the day, but there needs to be a balance.

 Before our days even begin, a lot of us wake up feeling sluggish and low on energy.
 It always seems counterproductive because we just woke up!
 (If you want help setting up a nighttime routine, you can check out my post on that here!)

-So the first part of your routine will consist of something that can wake you up and give you some energy.
+So the first part of your morning routine will consist of something that can wake you up and give you some energy.

 Some suggestions include: